ordina-jworks/ordina-jworks.github.io/_posts/2023-05-31-cloud-kickstart-components.md

 # Amazon ECR

 We utilize AWS Elastic Container Registry (ECR) as a pivotal component in our deployment and containerization strategy.
-AWS ECR serves as a secure and fully managed container registry, enabling us to store, manage, and deploy container images effortlessly.
+AWS ECR is a secure and fully managed container registry, enabling us to store, manage, and deploy container images effortlessly.
 With AWS ECR, we can securely store our Docker container images, ensuring their availability for deployment across various environments.
 The integration of ECR within the AWS ecosystem allows us to seamlessly incorporate it into our deployment pipelines, simplifying the process of deploying containerized applications.

 Moreover, AWS ECR provides powerful monitoring and management capabilities.
 We can track image usage, monitor repository activity, and gain insights into resource utilization through integration with AWS CloudWatch.